 The hint of color really makes a difference for the overall appearance.
 Outfits can be built around navy blue and still be appropriate since it is a primary color.

-This covers all circumstance, celebrations and business events alike.
+This covers all circumstances, celebrations and business events alike.
 Navy blue can also accentuate youth depending on the wearer.

 A feature that may or may not be important.
 It is a color that has a high preference among suit wearers, and one that’s easy to plan around when the time is short.

 It was proven that white pairs excellent with navy, just like any other patches of blue.
-In fact, a navy suit and a white shirt are one of the best combinations from my experience.
+In fact, a navy suit and a white shirt make some of the best combinations from my experience.

 Match this combination with a solid color tie like red, orange or violet.
 Alternatively, choose a dark color foulard tie and you will get a perfect result.

 For instance, you can try putting on a navy suit with a brown tie.

 In addition, to come up with a modernized look, you can choose a skinny tie, experimenting with one of the slim type tie knots.

 To have an edgier twist, why not combine a pink shirt with your navy suit?
 This is if you want to get attention.

 Pink automatically attracts attention. if you want to achieve an authoritative type of look, match it together with a red tie.